 Therefore, one of the main objectives, has been to enhance the value of exceptional elements within the building, such as the imperial staircase or the Elizabethan Hall, along with those of newer construction, such as the Council Chamber.
 At the same time, the project building restoration has contemplated the reconstruction of forms and volumes that had been transformed over time in areas such as the Prison Yard or the Town Hall Courtyard.

 Modernisation and respect for the original building by using raised access floors

-These major restorations have been dealt by using an integrated structural and installation design, in which the materials have played a fundamental role.
-In this sense, one of the most important works is the one that has been carried out in the “hidden” part of the building, which houses its technical installations: air conditioning, lighting and wiring, which have represented another challenge of great intervention.
+These large restorations have been approached through an integrated structural and facility design, in which materials have played a fundamental role.
+In this sense, one of the most important works is the one that has been carried out in the “hidden” part of the building.
+Because there are their technical facilities represents a challenge of great intervention.
 To solve this, the architects opted for POLYGROUP’s raised access floor systems.

 (Details of the GAMAFLOR Full Steel Raised Access Floor system with Polygroup’s HPV Vinyl top covering)

 In this case, our GAMAFLOR Full Steel system has been used: an encapsulated steel tile and lightened cement injection, the HPV LIDER EXTRANOVO high-pressure heterogeneous vinyl top covering and our hidden-edge Sovereign® technology with aesthetic results.
 This system is highly resistant to static and dynamic loads, as well as having the highest fire classification (A1-s1 according to UNE EN13501).
 It is easy to maintain, clean and it’s, therefore, a long-lasting material.

 All of this has respected the high heritage value of the building while improving the efficiency of its facilities by returning the 7-metre high scale to the ground and first floors and thus shaping two new technical floors, one excavated underneath the building and the other one fitted in the roof.